KXAS-TV: Sports programming

 From 1970 to 1997 (with the AFL–NFL merger), KXAS aired Dallas Cowboys games in which they played host to an AFC opponent at Texas Stadium (two games each year for the station [including their Thanksgiving games in some years]; prior to 1970, all Cowboys games were exclusively broadcast on KDFW [then KRLD-TV]); during this time, they aired five of the Cowboys' Super Bowl appearances (Super Bowls V, XIII, XXVII, XXVIII, and XXX [the latter three were won by the Cowboys]).
 Since 2006, the station airs Cowboys games when they play on NBC's Sunday Night Football.
 The station also aired any Dallas Stars games as part of NBC's NHL broadcast contract from 2006 to 2021; this included the team's appearance in the 2020 Stanley Cup Finals.
 Channel 5 also aired Texas Rangers games as part of NBC's broadcast contract with Major League Baseball from their arrival in 1972 until 1989, and again for the postseason only from 1994 to 2000.
 The station also carried any Dallas Mavericks games as part of NBC's broadcast contract with the NBA from 1990 to 2002 and since 2025.

 News operation

-As of September 2020, KXAS presently broadcasts 37 1/2 hours of locally produced newscasts each week (with six hours each weekday, four hours on Saturdays, and 3 1/2 hours on Sundays).
+As of 2023, KXAS presently broadcasts 36 hours, 20 minutes of locally produced newscasts each week (with 5 hours, 34 minutes each weekday; four hours on Saturdays; and 4 1/2 hours on Sundays).
 In addition, the station also produces the half-hour political discussion program Lone Star Politics, which debuted in 2014 and airs at 8:30 a.m. after its Sunday morning newscast.
 Before the move to its current studio and offices on Amon Carter Boulevard, KXAS maintained a Dallas news bureau located on McKinnon Street in central Dallas.